-by the Commission pursuant to Article 18(3) of Regulation No 1/2003 (6).
-Those actions enabled the Court to provide clarification concerning, in particular, the nature of the grounds that justify a request for information and the extent to which the right not to incriminate oneself allows a recipient to refuse to reply to such a request, and also concerning the requirement that the request be proportionate.
+In 2014, the Court adjudicated on a number of actions brought by undertakings active in the cement sector for annulment of decisions requesting information which had been addressed to them by the Commission pursuant to Article 18(3) of Regulation (EC) No 1/2003.
+6 Those actions enabled the Court to provide clarification concerning, in particular, the nature of the grounds that justify a request for information and the extent to which the right not to incriminate oneself allows a recipient to refuse to reply to such a request, and also concerning the requirement that the request be proportionate.